-A background painter or “matte painter,” is responsible for creating backgrounds for animated and live-action films.
-A background painter may create an entire matte painting (such as a village or skyline) where animation or live action occurs in only a few spots.
+Background painters (also matte painters) are responsible for creating backgrounds for animated and live-action films.
+A background painter may create an entire matte painting, such as a village or skyline, where animation or live action occurs in only a few spots.
 This requires advanced skills in developing 2D and 3D backgrounds.

-Background painters draw, paint or create backgrounds manually, by computer or both for animated and live action productions.
-With a strong sense of compositing, design, color, and proportioning, these creative individual’s design backgrounds for characters and objects to live in and move through in a natural manner.
-Some of the different types of software that may be used include Maya, Photoshop, and Illustrator.
+Background painters may draw, paint or create backgrounds manually, by computer or both for animated and live action productions.
+With a strong sense of compositing, design, color, and proportioning, these creative individuals design backgrounds for characters and objects to live in and move through in a natural manner.
+Some of the different types of software used includes Maya, Photoshop, and Illustrator.

 Background painters work in a variety of environments such as animation studios, film and video production studios, and gaming companies.
 They may also work in the web design, graphic design or advertising industries.